CraryPrimitiveMan/awesome-with-star/awesome/unixorn_awesome-zsh-plugins.md

 * [auto-fu.zsh](https://github.com/hchbaw/auto-fu.zsh) - Automatic complete-word and list-choices.
 Originally incr-0.2.zsh by y.fujii <y-fujii at mimosa-pudica.net>. :star:346
 * [auto-ls](https://github.com/desyncr/auto-ls) - Automatically `ls` when cding to a new directory. :star:21
 * [autoenv-extended](https://github.com/horosgrisa/autoenv) - Extended version of the zsh-autoenv plugin. :star:54
-* [autoenv](https://github.com/Tarrasch/zsh-autoenv) - If a directory contains a `.env` file, it will automatically be executed when you cd into it. :star:290
+* [autoenv](https://github.com/Tarrasch/zsh-autoenv) - If a directory contains a `.env` file, it will automatically be executed when you cd into it. :star:291
 * [autojump](https://github.com/wting/autojump) - A cd command that learns - easily navigate directories from the command line.
-Install autojump-zsh for best results. :star:6443
+Install autojump-zsh for best results. :star:6446
 * [autopair](https://github.com/hlissner/zsh-autopair) - A ZSH plugin for auto-closing, deleting and skipping over matching delimiters. :star:70
-* [autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - [Fish](https://fishshell.com/)-like fast/unobtrusive autosuggestions for ZSH. :star:4642
+* [autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - [Fish](https://fishshell.com/)-like fast/unobtrusive autosuggestions for ZSH. :star:4645
 * [autoswitch-virtualenv](https://github.com/MichaelAquilina/zsh-autoswitch-virtualenv) - ZSH plugin to automatically switch python virtualenvs when traversing directories. :star:48
 * [autoupdate-antigen.zshplugin](https://github.com/unixorn/autoupdate-antigen.zshplugin) - Antigen doesn't do automatic updates like oh-my-zsh.
 This plugin adds auto updating for antigen, both of antigen and the bundles loaded in your configuration. :star:16
 * [aws-upload-zsh](https://github.com/borracciaBlu/aws-upload-zsh) - Boost your productivity with aws-upload.
 * [aws-vault](https://github.com/blimmer/zsh-aws-vault) - Plugin for [aws-vault](https://github.com/99designs/aws-vault). :star:4
 * [basex](https://github.com/dirkk/zsh-basex) - Adds several [BaseX](http://basex.org/) aliases for simplified usage. :star:2
 * [bash](https://github.com/chrissicool/zsh-bash) - Makes ZSH more Bash compatible.
 It redefines the source command to act more like Bash does.
 It also enables Bash completions. :star:15
+* [battery_state](https://github.com/Jactry/zsh_battery_state) - Show battery state in right-prompt. :star:1
 * [bd](https://github.com/Tarrasch/zsh-bd) - Jump back to a specific directory, without doing `cd ../../..`. :star:240
 * [bitbucket-git-helpers](https://github.com/unixorn/bitbucket-git-helpers.plugin.zsh) - Adds helper scripts to allow you to create bitbucket PRs or open a directory in the current branch. :star:9
-* [blackbox](https://github.com/StackExchange/blackbox) - Stack Exchange's toolkit for storing keys/credentials securely in a git repository. :star:4065
+* [blackbox](https://github.com/StackExchange/blackbox) - Stack Exchange's toolkit for storing keys/credentials securely in a git repository. :star:4066
 * [branch-manager](https://github.com/elstgav/branch-manager) - A plugin for managing git branches. :star:5
 * [browse-commit](https://github.com/adolfoabegg/browse-commit) - A plugin that lets you open any commit in your browser from the command line. :star:12
 * [bumblebee](https://github.com/Niverton/zsh-bumblebee-plugin) - A plugin to toggle optirun in the command line.